 With SkyMesh, Sky Muster™ standard installations are FREE and there are no setup or activation fees.
-All you pay is your chosen monthly Sky Muster™ plan, it’s as simple as that!
+All you pay is your chosen monthly Sky Muster™ Plan.

 Check your address now to see if Sky Muster™ is available at your premises.